terrytwchen/TtwSDK.Redux/README.md

 ### Option 2: Manual Copy
 Download the source code from this repository.

-Copy the TtwSDK.Redux folder into your project's solution folder (for Blazor) or Assets folder (for Unity).
+Copy the `TtwSDK.Redux` folder into your project's solution folder (for Blazor) or Assets folder (for Unity).

-## Getting Started
+💡Note for Unity Developers: This SDK includes a `.asmdef` file for faster compilation.
+If your project utilizes its own Assembly Definitions (e.g., for `VContainer` or Tests), ensure you add a reference to TtwSDK.Redux in your Inspector.

 ### 1. Define State